jakobmoss/templates/partA/README.md

-# Template for a project
+# Template for a PhD progress report

-Suitable for e.g. a Bachelor's project or a PhD progress report.
+Suitable for a PhD progress report (also known as Part-A).
+Very similar to the format of a Bachelor's project (30 pages limit).

 Tip for nice compilation:
 ```